Wairio Branch: Operation

 On 15 May 2008 Fonterra and Eastern Coal Holdings reached an agreement to continue to rail coal from Eastern Coal's Takitimu mining operations in the Ohai/Nightcaps district to Fonterra's Clandeboye dairy factory.
 Under this new contract, approximately 120,000 tonnes of coal will be carried annually by the Ohai line.
 After infrastructural upgrades such as a new rail load-out system were undertaken, the contract came into effect on 1 September 2008; to fulfil it, trainloads of up to 550 tonnes of coal leave the Branch daily.
 In 2011, KiwiRail undertook a refurbishment of the line with a large resleepering and bridge strengthening projects to allow larger, heavier, containerised coal trains to operate, while allowing for an increase in speed.
 This work was completed in late 2012.

 On 11 January 2021 a freight train of eight wagons each carrying two empty coal containers derailed at Wright's Bush between Thornbury and Makarewa; the track was expected by KiwiRail to take about a week to repair.
 Following the derailment it was announced that KiwiRail and Bathurst Resources had agreed $5.2 million would be spent on maintenance of the line, as well as track upgrades.

+In early 2024 a sizable flood water surge in the Aparima river caused considerable flotsam damage to a bridge pier on the sizable bridge near Thornbury.
+KiwiRail immediately suspended all rail operations on the line north of the Lorneville marshalling yards that serve the substantial Alliance freezing works private line.
+Planning for repair works was put on hold in 2025 due to legal difficulties in altering the Aparima river flow to allow the replacement of a damaged pier.

+Coal from the Takitimu mine is now transported by truck to Invercargill railway yards to be loaded onto trains there.
+In 2025, Bathurst Resources announced that the Takitimu Mine will close in 2027, with the railing of coal from Invercargill coming to an end in 2026.